 Changing reality for the Digital CIO

 Picture this….you are a CIO in a large enterprise and have no legacy applications/infrastructure and have the flexibility to use any number of SaaS-based solutions to meet business needs.
 Sadly that is not the reality for large enterprises.
-Most enterprise organisations have large amounts of legacy systems but also want the freedom to focus on innovation by creating new customer-focused digital services whilst also keeping the lights on.
-So what should a Digital CIO actually do to make this happen and change reality? take the “bimodal IT” approach, adopt or adapt?
+Most enterprise organisations have legacy systems but also want the freedom to focus on innovation by creating new customer-focused digital services whilst also keeping the lights on.
+So what should a Digital CIO do to make this happen and change reality? take the “bimodal IT” approach, adopt or adapt?

 One way of delivering innovation and stability is to take a “bimodal” approach to execution.
 Gartner defines this “as the practice of managing two separate coherent modes of IT delivery, one focused on stability and the other on agility.
 Mode 1 is traditional and sequential, emphasising safety and accuracy.
 Mode 2 is exploratory and nonlinear, emphasising agility and speed”.

 Whilst I support the bi-modal approach, I do not agree with focusing solely on innovation at the expense of just keeping the lights on.
 In this article, I will look at how taking a “collaborative bi-modal approach” can help a Digital CIO, and ultimately an organisation, to become more innovative and customer-focused whilst also transforming the organisation’s legacy systems.
-There are 6 key areas that an organisation and CIO should consider when looking to create a successful “collaborative bimodal approach” within the business of IT:
+There are 6 key areas that an organisation and CIO should consider when looking to create a successful “collaborative bimodal IT approach” within the business of IT:

 The Digital CIO

-The CIO is a key position within an organisation when it comes to leading a large-scale transformation initiative.
-They must be able to positively challenge the status quo, influence business leaders and set a vision and strategy that clearly details the desired transformation outcomes (e.g. taking a digital first approach).
+The CIO is a key position within an organisation when it comes to leading a large-scale digital transformation initiative.
+They must be able to positively challenge the status quo, influence business leaders and set a vision and strategy that details the desired transformation outcomes (e.g. taking a digital-first approach).
 Ideally, the CIO has broad experience across industries as well as in the enterprise and start-up communities, so he/she will have received the benefit of working in a fast-paced customer-centric environment (e.g. UX, Agile or Lean) with the ability to apply these insights to an enterprise organisation.

 It is vital that a Digital CIO stays up to date with industry and technology trends (Cloud or not?
 IoT, digital, SaaS) and can demonstrate, or at least has a view on, how these can be utilised by the organisation both now and in the future.
 Being relevant and current reduces an organisation’s need to look elsewhere for advice and technology solutions.